Estimating Food Photography: A Helpful Guide For Food Photographers

 Summary Of Questions

-1. What is the creative direction for your project?
+1. Tell me about your business.
+What is the creative vision for your images?

 12. How do you want the images delivered?